 Cashiers tap the buttons on the register layout to ring up the items a customer wants.
 An organized register button layout means cashiers can more easily locate the items they need.

-- Click 'Items' and select 'iPad Button Layout'.
+- Click 'Items' and select 'Register Button Layout'.

 - Type the name of an item to find it on the list.